baka3k/mvvm-flutter/README.md

 ```

 ### Add Google Map
-If you want to Google Map on this project - please create API key from https://console.cloud.google.com/
+If you want to use Google Map on this project - please create API key from https://console.cloud.google.com/
 and add your key in 3 files:

 1. app/feature/map/secrets.dart